 Make sure the battery, starter motor and charging system are up to the job as they are sure to be tested by mud, sand, heat, water and long running hours.

 Suspension, steering, wheels and tyres

-Firstly, most bolt-on mods are designed to give you a ‘sporty’ feel, and merely tighten up the suspension, which is certainly not what you want on countless kilometres of bumpy tarmac, much less broken or unsurfaced roads.
+Firstly, most bolt-on mods are designed to give you a 'sporty' feel, and merely tighten up the suspension, which is certainly not what you want on many kilometres of bumpy tarmac, much less broken or unsurfaced roads.
 Second, you need to appreciate that each part of the original suspension system was carefully designed to handle the loads exerted by all the other parts of the system.
-Thus if you fit uprated dampers (commonly called shock absorbers, a function that is actually peformed by the springs) they will put more pressure on mounting brackets, suspension joints, bushes and wheel bearings.
-The same is true of wider wheels.
-So any modifications to a perfectly good suspension system (assuming it’s all in good condition) need to be well thought out.
+Thus if you fit uprated dampers (commonly called shock absorbers, a function that is performed by the springs), they will put more pressure on mounting brackets, suspension joints, bushes and wheel bearings.
+The same applies to wider wheels.
+So any modifications to a perfectly good suspension system (assuming it's all in good condition) need to be well thought out.

 Likewise, think carefully before fitting new wheels.
 Unlike steel, alloy rims cannot be repaired.
 As for tyres, tall is better than wide.
 Ask yourself whether you will be able to source your chosen tyre size in the back of beyond.
 Van tyres are worth considering on poor terrain; the time you save in puncture repairs will far exceed any small performance losses.
 And if you are running with inner tubes, get the best.